zukonake/rozue/IDEAS.md

     * ofc no guns
         * okay maybe a little
 * game assets loadable with lua or other language
+* physics engine
+* entities move freely or on a smaller grid
+* entities can fall down
 ### Graphics
 * the view is top down
 * you can see levels below, darker or something